 This Chocolate Cake Recipe truly is the BEST EVER!
 You HAVE TO try it!
 It’s a 3-layer, super moist chocolate cake with a rich, melt-in-your-mouth chocolate buttercream frosting.
-It’s covered with a chocolate ganache drip.
+And to top it all off, this cake is covered with a chocolate ganache drip.
 It’s chocolate overload and you won’t regret it.

 For the cake:

 - 1 tablespoon (15 ml) pure vanilla extract